Office of Public and Intergovernmental Affairs

 Text feature: Those in crisis may text 83-8255 free of charge to receive confidential, personal and immediate support.

-Make the Connection Resources: help Veterans and their family members connect with information and services to improve their lives.
+Resources help Veterans and their family members connect with information and services to improve their lives.
 Visitors towww.MakeTheConnection.net will find a one-stop resource where Veterans and their family and friends can privately explore information, watch stories similar to their own, research content on mental health issues and treatment, and easily access support and information that will help them live more fulfilling lives.

-Coaching Into Care: works with family members or friends who become aware of the Veteran’s post-deployment difficulties, and supports their efforts to find help for the Veteran.
+Coaching Into Care works with family members or friends who become aware of the Veteran’s post-deployment difficulties, and supports their efforts to find help for the Veteran.
 This national clinical service provides information and help to Veterans and the loved ones who are concerned about them.
 More information about the service can be found at www.mirecc.va.gov/coaching/contact.asp

-Mental Health Residential Rehab Treatment Program
+Mental Health Residential Rehabilitation

+Mental Health Residential Rehabilitation Treatment Programs (MH RRTP) including domiciliaries, provide residential rehabilitative and clinical care to Veterans who have a wide range of problems, illnesses, or rehabilitative care needs, which can be medical, psychiatric, substance use, homelessness, vocational, educational, or social.
 The MH RRTP provides a 24-hour therapeutic setting utilizing a peer and professional support environment.
 The programs provide a strong emphasis on psychosocial rehabilitation and recovery services that instill personal responsibility to achieve optimal levels of independence upon discharge to independent or supportive community living.
-MH RRTP also provides rehabilitative care for Veterans who are homeless.
+The MH RRTP also provides rehabilitative care for homeless Veterans.

-Eligibility: VA may provide domiciliary care to Veterans whose annual gross household income does not exceed the maximum annual rate of VA pension or to Veterans the Secretary of Veterans Affairs determines have no adequate means of support.
+Eligibility: VA may provide domiciliary care to Veterans whose annual gross household income does not exceed the maximum annual rate of VA pension or to Veterans whom the Secretary of Veterans Affairs determines have no adequate means of support.
 The copays for extended care services apply to domiciliary care.
 Call the nearest benefits or health care facility to obtain the latest information.